I Tested America's Best Sofas for Months: This is Everything You Need to Know to Buy Chic Comfort Wisely

 Young Kids: Children are tough on couches – and not just from a stain perspective.
 They’ll hang from the seats, climb over the back, and walk all over the cushions.
 You need a frame and seat construction that holds up.
 For starters, avoid nubby, textured fabrics that kids might find exciting to pick at or play with (bouclé, I’m looking at you).

-Intended Use: As Anna mentioned, you don’t want to invest in a thousand-dollar sectional if hosting friends and family isn’t your speed.
-Consider why you want the couch and how you plan to use it, and let that inform your choice of shape, size, and style.
-Be honest with yourself about how you plan to sit on the sofa.
-Are you a big couch napper?
+Intended Use: Are you a big couch napper?
 If so, a single-cushion sofa might be preferred, as you won’t fall between the cracks between seats.
 Or, maybe you’d like a chaise sectional, where it feels much easier to stretch out.

 “If you’re selecting a sofa for a media room, go deep so you can really lounge,” suggests Dan Campbell, president of BenchMade Modern, “but if it’s for more of a formal living room where you’ll be seated upright, a narrower piece is best to provide the right support.”

-Climate: Mads Holm Rabjerg, Head of Product Development at Denmark’s Carl Hansen & Søn, brought up an excellent point during our conversation: when selecting upholstery, factor climate into your decision.
+Climate: Mads Holm Rabjerg, Head of Product Development at Denmark’s Carl Hansen & Søn, told me that when selecting upholstery, you should factor climate into your decision.
 If, like Mads, you live in a part of the world or country where it's cold nine months of the year, a wool sofa might be great for you.
-But if you reside in sunny SoCal or the deep South, you probably want something … not so warm.
+But if you reside in sunny SoCal or the deep South, you want upholstery that feels cool to the touch.
 (Leather in the summer, in a house without AC?
 Pass!)

-Moving Plans: Do you plan to move in the next 3-5 years?
-If the answer to that question is “yes,” you might prefer a couch that is (1) easy to disassemble and reassemble); (2) modular, so you can reconfigure the same couch to your new space; and (3) upholstered in an easy-to-clean fabric like leather or microfiber (because moving trucks are dirty).
+Moving Plans: Do you plan to move in the next three to five years?
+If the answer to that question is “yes,” you might prefer a couch that is (1) easy to disassemble and reassemble); (2) modular, so you can reconfigure the same couch to your new space; and (3) upholstered in a low maintenance material such as leather or microfiber (because moving trucks are dirty).

 Accessibility Accommodations: It’s worth considering whether you or those sitting on the sofa might need certain accommodations either currently or over time.
 Is your partner 6’3” or taller?
 They’ll likely prefer a seat depth of 25” or more.
 Does your mother, who frequently visits, have a bad back?
 She’ll probably like something firmer and with an upright back versus a cloud sofa or low-profile option.